-Borrego is an early contender for both the most racist and dumbest film of 2022.
+Borrego is a contender for both the most racist and dumbest film of 2022.
 No, it’s not because Seattle-born writer and director Jesse Harris has opted to make a San Diego border story about Mexican drug runners.
 It has more to do with the fact that botanist Elly (Lucy Hale) is depicted as a horror movie victim after getting entangled with a fentanyl smuggler following his plane crash landing in the desert where she is researching a plant that’s not supposed to be there (yes, the metaphor game is that on-the-nose).

 The situation these two characters find themselves in is not necessarily a problem, as Tomas (Leynar Gomez) is stranded and could use a human compass, but the script’s way of making that happen involves force and tying hands.
 In other words, the Mexican guy (who we know is not a bad person, has his reasons, and will eventually bond with this woman anyway) is framed as evil by design, encouraging viewers to treat the white woman as the sympathetic, morally pure protagonist.
 It’s awkward, offputting, and tanks what is otherwise an intriguing premise for these two characters.